alvachien/datastructure/README.md

 Folder app (src\app) contains an example application which used to demonstrate the demos, it is a web app using Angular Material.

-## RUN DEMO APP
+## DEMO APP
-Download or clone this repository, and then run the following commands in sequence:
+To run the demo app, you need download or clone this repository, and then run the following commands in sequence:
 - npm install
 - ng serve